magsenche/hanazono/docs/notes/brain/criticality.md

 ## Ressources
 ### [Theoretical foundations of studying criticality in the brain](https://direct.mit.edu/netn/article/6/4/1148/112392/Theoretical-foundations-of-studying-criticality-in)

+`Neurophysics`
-> Neurophysics: branch of biophysics that develops and uses physics theories to study neural systems
+: Neurophysics is a branch of biophysics that develops and utilizes physics theories to study neural systems

 > From a Darwinian perspective, one potential reason for the brain to feature criticality lay in that the most informative parts of external world principally occur at a borderline between purely ordered and purely disordered states (information would be trivial in a purely ordered world while it would be incomprehensible in a purely disordered world)